 What's included with each template?

 HTML files, stylesheets, and all supporting images and JS assets.
 Newer templates include Sass sources, and mockup/asset PSDs are also available in the event you need them.
-All of our templates are built on HTML5 + CSS3 and tested across all modern desktop browsers, mobile platforms (including iOS, Android, and Windows Phone 8), and IE8.
+All of our templates are built on HTML5 + CSS3 and tested across all modern desktop browsers and mobile platforms (including iOS and Android).

 Do I need to know HTML and CSS?